-Churn Rate vs Retention Rate
+Churn Rate vs Retention Rate: An Ultimate Guide

 Do you want to make long-term plans for your company’s subscribers?
 Would you like to know through which metrics you can analyze your user base?